souvikmishra/portfolio/poems/uncertain.md

 Each movement, each breath I take, brings the mist, a tad bit closer.
-It's getting dark, the sun as almost set.
+It's getting dark, the sun has almost set.
 I make haste as if there is
 some place I am to be.